Before you apply

-You must have a current RN license without restrictions to apply for the BSN-C program.
-Special permission is required to apply to the BSN-C Scholars program.
+You need a current RN license without restrictions to apply for the nursing completion (BSN-C) program.

 Get in touch

-- Learn how the program works and how to navigate the online systems and support features.
+Learn how the BSN-C program works and how to navigate the online systems and support features.

-- Learn about campus resources, such as Financial Aid, the Writing Center, and library.
+Learn about campus resources, such as Financial Aid, the Writing Center and Meyer Library.